 10:30am – 11:15am: Land & Water Walk

-Natalie Sappier, Wolastoqiyik multidisciplinary artist of Tobique First Nation, will engage participants in a land and water walk discovering Wolastoqiyik territory, and its creative ecology.
+Starting at the Fredericton Public Library, Wolastoqiyik multidisciplinary artist of Tobique First Nation, Natalie Sappier will engage participants in a land and water walk discovering Wolastoqiyik territory’s history and creative ecology.

 2pm: Closing of Conference